 - salt and freshly ground black pepper to taste

-- Bring the broth to a boil in a pot.
+- Bring the broth to a boil over medium high heat.
+Slice up the vegetables.

-- Lower the heat and add in the sliced carrots, sliced mushroom, ginger, garlic, cilantro and bok choy.
+- Lower the heat and add in the carrots, mushrooms, ginger, garlic, cilantro, and bok choy.

 - Stir in the soy sauce.
 Season with salt and freshly cracked black pepper.
 Cook till the bok choy softens, about 5 - 7 minutes.